UAK-35/laravel-response-compression/README.md

 ## Key Features

+#### Compression

-**Compression**: Shrink response payloads using Gzip or Brotli compression.
+Shrink response payloads using Gzip or Brotli compression.

+#### HTML Minification

-**HTML Minification**: Reduce the size of HTML responses by eliminating unnecessary whitespace and formatting.
+Reduce the size of HTML responses by eliminating unnecessary whitespace and formatting.

-These optimizations work seamlessly with your existing Laravel application, requiring minimal setup.

 ---